 Everything you need to know to colour your hair at home

-Which colour?
-If you have a majority of grey hair, you need a permanent colour.
-If you have only a few greys and you’re new to colouring or a bit nervous, try a semi-permanent.
-“A semi is also great for shine,” says Tracy Hayes, Global Head of Technical Education for Fudge Professional.
+The type of colour is just as important as the colour itself, though.
+"If you have a majority of grey hair, you need a permanent colour, [whereas] if you have only a few greys and you’re new to colouring or a bit nervous, try a semi-permanent.
+A semi is also great for shine,” says Tracy Hayes, Global Head of Technical Education for Fudge Professional.